-In this post, I'm going to explain with my personal opinions based on around 20 years of experience and helping others like yourself learn about penis weight hanging, why you should not use a vacuum penis weight hanger.
+In this post, I’m going to explain why, based on around 20 years of experience and helping others like yourself learn about penis weight hanging, you should not use a vacuum penis weight hanger.

 Let’s start with some basic information first.
 The picture above is an example of what a vacuum penis weight hanger is typically made from.
 These are known in (usually) Asian countries and in acupuncture related therapies as vacuum cupping therapy devices.
 Some opportunistic individuals started altering these devices and reselling them as penis stretching devices.

 That concept alone should be your first RED FLAG.
 Typically, when an existing product is modified to be used “off label”, it is not being used as originally designed and could therefor be dangerous.

 Another type of vacuum penis device that is typically more familiar for most people, even if only due to a “pop culture”, or Hollywood/movie reference, is a penis pump.
 A penis pump is something typically used for a quick “fluff” in size before sex, or as an erection therapy device given to a patient of a Urologist.
 A penis pump for safety reasons usually has a pressure gauge on it so you know how much vacuum pressure you are exposing your penis to and you can avoid injury from too much vacuum.
 This vacuum is often referred to as “HG” on a gauge.

 How are these vacuum penis weight hangers applied to the penis?